 19:96 Those who believe and do what is right, the Compassionate will favour them with love (His Love and that of their fellow creatures).

-When talking about sending unbelievers into the Fire, Allah's rationalization is nearly always the same; unbelievers have it coming, they deserve to spend an eternity roasting in Hell for not believing in Me and my Messenger.
+Fire holds a mesmerizing fascination for Allah as an instrument of torture.
+In Fakhry’s translation of the Koran, whenever Hell’s fire is mentioned, it is written with a capital ‘F’.
+This may just be his way of showing respect for Allah’s beloved ‘Fire’.
+When talking about sending unbelievers into the Fire, Allah’s rationalisation is nearly always the same; they have it coming, they deserve to spend an eternity roasting in Hell for not believing in Me and My Messengers.

-The opening surah of the Koran is repeated in every one of the five daily prayers.
-It is also recited on occasions of any significance, and at the commencement of a Muslim’s daily activities.
-While two of the first three verses, verses 1:1 and 1:3 mention Allah’s compassionate and merciful nature, every time a Muslim recites the seven verses that make up the first surah, The Opening, he is also reminded by the seventh verse that unbelievers are not deserving of Allah’s compassion or mercy.
+The opening surah of the Koran is not only uttered during the five daily prayers, it is also recited on occasions of any significance, and at the commencement of a Muslim’s daily activities.
+While two of the first three verses, Revelations 1:1 and 1:3 mention Allah’s compassionate and merciful nature, every time a Muslim recites the seven verses that make up the Chapter of Prayer he is reminded by the seventh verse that unbelievers are not deserving of Allah’s compassion or mercy.

 1:6 Lead us to the right path,

 1:7 The path of those You have favoured Not those who have incurred Your wrath or have gone astray.

 Allah promises to burn with His cherished Fire, which is fuelled by men and stones, those with whom He is displeased, such as anyone whom He challenges to produce a better Koran who fails to do so, as He knew they would.